Banking » Compare Banks » CIT Bank Savings vs American Express Savings: Which Is Best?

 None

-Comparing CIT Bank Savings Connect and American Express High Yield Savings, CIT Bank Savings has a higher interest rate of 4.85% compared to American Express High Yield Savings' rate of 4.00%.
+Comparing CIT Bank Savings Connect and American Express High Yield Savings, CIT Bank Savings has a higher interest rate of Up to 5.00% compared to American Express High Yield Savings' rate of 4.25%.
 However, CIT Bank Savings Connect has a minimum deposit requirement of $100, while American Express High Yield Savings has no minimum deposit requirement.
 Both banks have no monthly maintenance fees.

 Neither bank currently offers any promotional offers for new customers, so customers should focus on the interest rate and account features when making a decision about which bank to choose.